-All cheques, drafts or orders for the payment of money, notes, or other evidence of indebtedness issued in the name of the Corporation shall be signed by such Officer or Officers, agent or agents of the Corporation and in such manner as shall from time to time be determined by resolution of the Board of Directors.
-In the absence of such determination by the Board of Directors, such instruments shall be signed by the Treasurer or Secretary and countersigned by the President or Vice-President of the Corporation.
+All Electronic Fund Transfer, cheques, drafts, and orders for the payment of money, notes, or other evidence of indebtedness issued in the name of the Corporation shall be signed or approved digitally by such Officer or Officers, agent or agents of the Corporation and in such manner as shall from time to time be determined by resolution of the Board of Directors.

-FINANCIAL YEAR
+FINANCIAL YEAR & AUDITING

 Unless otherwise ordered by the Board of Directors, the fiscal year of the Corporation shall begin on the first day of August and end on the last day of July.

+If the corporation has not engaged a Certified Public Accounting Firm to complete an external Audit or Review Engagement per regulatory requirement, the Board must consider the need every third year.
+A 2/3 majority of the Board is required to undertake an external Audit or Review Engagement at any time outside of a regulatory requirement.

+Notwithstanding the prior clause, any Member, may at any annual meeting, put forward a motion requesting such an Audit or Review.
+The motion requires a simple majority to pass.

-- DISSOLUTION OF THE CORPORATION
+DISSOLUTION OF THE CORPORATION

-It is specifically provided that in the event of dissolution or winding up of the Corporation all its remaining assets, after payment of its debts and liabilities, shall be distributed to one or more charities registered under the Income Tax Act (Canada) and operating solely in the Province of Ontario and/or related activities.
+It is specifically provided that in the event of dissolution or winding up of the Corporation all its remaining assets, after payment of its debts and liabilities, shall be distributed to one or more charities registered under the Income Tax Act (Canada) and operating solely in the Province of Ontario whose mandate and/or related activities is similar to that of Scarborough Music Theatre.

-- RULES AND REGULATIONS
+POLICY & PROCEDURES

-The Board of Directors may prescribe such rules and regulations not inconsistent with these by-laws relating to the management and operation of the Corporation as they deem expedient, provided that such rules and regulations shall have force and effect only until the next annual meeting of the members of the Corporation when they shall be confirmed, and failing such confirmation at such annual meeting of members, shall at and from that time cease to have any force and effect.
+The Board may prescribe such policies and procedures not inconsistent with these by-laws relating to the management and operation of the Corporation as they deem expedient.

 IN WITNESS WHEREOF we have thereunto set our hands at the City of Toronto, in the Province of Ontario on the _______ day of _________, 20____.